Azure/tech-connect-migration-lab/MongoDB-vCore/docs/4-mongodb-lab-instructions-migration-online.md

    In VM console, type +++sudo systemctl stop new_sales_generator.service+++ and press enter.
 This will stop our application.
    ![console3](./media/console3.png?raw=true)

    Next, switch to MongoDB Compass.
-Click on **MongoDB VM**, select **sales** collection and refresh document count.
+Click on **MongoDB VM**, select **sales** collection and refresh the document count.
 Take a note of the count and also observe that it doesn't change.
 Our application is stopped, and we now need to move fast to complete the migration to minimize downtime for users.
    ![mongodb compass12](./media/mongo%20compass12.png?raw=true)

    Next, click on **...** next to Azure Cosmos DB for MongoDB vCore and select **Refresh databases**.